paulkgg-ship-it/Economic_Impact_Tool_SE/replit.md

 - All amounts displayed with comma formatting for readability

 **Features**:
-- **Real-time conditional rendering**: Expansion SF field appears/disappears IMMEDIATELY when user toggles expansion selector (no form submission needed)
+- Dynamic conditional rendering: Expansion SF field shows/hides based on Expansion selection
-- **Session state pattern**: Expansion selector placed outside form to enable instant UI updates while maintaining form data integrity
 - Intelligent validation: warns but doesn't block when costs don't match
 - Form validation for all required fields
 - Conditional validation: Expansion SF required only when Expansion = "yes"